deepinv/deepinv/docs/source/contributing.rst

    * - ``make html``
      - Generates all the documentation
    * - ``make html-noplot``
-     - Generates documentation faster but without plots
+     - Generates documentation faster but without running the examples
    * - ``PATTERN=/path/to/file make html-pattern``
      - Generates documentation for files matching ``$(PATTERN)``